 Options & accessories

-Prep your car for winter with a few accessories and options that are truly lifesavers, such as the following:
+Prep your car for the cold and snow with a few accessories and options that are truly lifesavers, such as the following:

 - Heated seats: to drive comfortably while the engine is still cold.